 So bear this in mind when deciding if VAT registration is for you.
 Without VAT registration, you must declare and pay 18% on all those expenses.
 With VAT registration, you must still declare but you can also simultaneously claim back, so you would effectively pay zero.
 If your international expenses are moderate or significant, then the additional effort/cost of filing a VAT return each month, or having your accountant do it, will likely save you money compared to paying that 18% tax.

 How to get qualified VAT status?
 I’ll cover that below.

 Should You Register For VAT?
 Quick Summary.

-For those who will have no interest in delving deeper, you can make a quick assessment of your own situation with the following points.
+For those who have no interest in delving deeper, you can make a quick assessment of your own situation using the following criteria.

-- You do not sell products or services to anyone based in Georgia and have no intention to in the future.
+- You do not sell products or services to anyone based in Georgia and have no intention to do so in the future.

 - You do have foreign business expenses from outside Georgia (software, contractors, etc.) Especially when those expenses, taxed at 18%, would amount to a sum that would exceed your time/cost for VAT accounting.

 - You do have business expenses in Georgia where VAT is levied (i.e., purchasing office furniture, electronics, etc.)